KonetiSanjana725/VfashioneX-Website/README.md

 ---

 ## 📖 Project Description
-✨ **Problem Statement:** Finding the exact outfit you like is challenging:
+✨ **Problem Statement:**
+1.Finding the exact outfit you like is challenging:

-Street style inspiration or online images often have no direct shopping link.
+2.Street style inspiration or online images often have no direct shopping link.

-Existing platforms rarely allow instant customization before purchase.
+3.Existing platforms rarely allow instant customization before purchase.

-Users face difficulty in getting outfits tailored to their preferences and measurements.
+4.Users face difficulty in getting outfits tailored to their preferences and measurements.

 💡 **Proposed Solution:** VFashionX uses AI to: